AlibabaCloudDocs/waf/intl.en-US/Website Protection Settings/Access control and throttling/Configure a blacklist.md

 ## References

 -   If you need more precise access control based on blacklists, we recommend that you use a custom protection policy.
 For more information, see [Create a custom protection policy](/intl.en-US/Website Protection Settings/Access control and throttling/Create a custom protection policy.md).
 -   If you want to allow access requests only from specified IP addresses, we recommend that you configure a whitelist for **Access Control/Throttling**.
-For more information, see [Configure the access control and throttling whitelist](/intl.en-US/Website Protection Settings/Whitelist/Configure the access control and throttling whitelist.md).
+For more information, see [Configure a whitelist for Access Control/Throttling](/intl.en-US/Website Protection Settings/Whitelist/Configure a whitelist for Access Control/Throttling.md).